 Takeaway: The state you live in substantially impacts your car insurance premium, both for minimum coverage and full coverage.
 This is due to varying insurance laws, costs of repairs, theft and vandalism rates, and crash statistics.

 Cost by gender

-Cost by carrier
+Cost by insurance company

 Frequently asked questions

-Bankrate utilizes Quadrant Information Services to analyze 2021 rates for all ZIP codes and carriers in all 50 states and Washington, D.C.
+Bankrate utilizes Quadrant Information Services to analyze 2022 rates for all ZIP codes and carriers in all 50 states and Washington, D.C.
+Rates are weighted based on the population density in each geographic region.
 Quoted rates are based on a 40-year-old male and female driver with a clean driving record, good credit and the following full coverage limits:

 - $100,000 bodily injury liability per person

 - $100,000 uninsured motorist bodily injury per person

 - $300,000 uninsured motorist bodily injury per accident

 To determine minimum coverage limits, Bankrate used minimum coverages that meet each state’s requirements.
 Our base profile drivers own a 2020 Toyota Camry, commute five days a week and drive 12,000 miles annually.